slzhao/QC3/README.md

 An example report could be accessed at [Here](http://htmlpreview.github.io/?https://github.com/slzhao/QC3/blob/master/reportExample/vcf/vcfReport.html)

-vcf QC report was constituted by five sections.
+vcf QC report was constituted by six sections.

+The "Filter" section displayed the arguments for the filter of vcf files.

 The "Statistics" section displayed the Transitions:Transversions ratio and Heterozygous:Non-reference homozygous ratio in all samples.